Da'Monte Williams

-Da'Monte Williams (born November 2, 1998) is an American college basketball player who played college basketball for the Illinois Fighting Illini of the Big Ten Conference.
+Da'Monte Williams (born November 2, 1998) is an American former professional basketball player.
+Williams previously played professionally for U.D.
+Oliveirense.
+Williams played college basketball for the Illinois Fighting Illini of the Big Ten Conference.

 High school career

 Williams played his high school career at Manual High School, playing on varsity all four years.
 As a junior, Williams averaged 15.3 points, 5.9 rebounds, 2.3 assists, and 2.1 steals a game as he helped lead Manual into third-place at the IHSA Class 3A State Championship.
 Individually, Williams was awarded the Associated Press 3A All-State First-Team, the Illinois Basketball Coaches Association Class 3A/4A All-State First-team, the Champaign News-Gazette Second-team All-State, and the Peoria Journal-Star All-Area Co-Player of the Year.
 However, William's high school career came to an abrupt end after he tore his ACL in the fourth game of season.
 Williams signed his National Letter of Intent on November 9, 2016.